google/applied-machine-learning-intensive/v2/xx_misc/regular_expressions/slides.md

 # What is a regular expression?

 - Expressive patterns used for string matching
-- Can also be used to replace or motify text
+- Can also be used to replace or modify text
 - Regex packages exist across almost all languages, including Python
 - Import it in Python using `import re`

 <!--
 What is a regular expression?
-Regular expressions refer to a extremely expressive language that can be used to match patterns in character content.
+Regular expressions refer to an extremely expressive language that can be used to match patterns in character content.
 Many of these patterns are simple and easy to interpret.
 However, the language is expressive enough that you can quickly create a very dense and difficult-to-interpret expression.

 Beyond matching, these expressions can also be used to modify text.
 You might simply perform "find-and-replace".
-But you can also find strings, modify them, and then replace the original string with the modifed version.
+But you can also find strings, modify them, and then replace the original string with the modified version.

-As mentioned earlier, regular expressions are a languge of their own.
+As mentioned earlier, regular expressions are a language of their own.
 There is regular expression support in Python, but Python is not the only language to have regular expressions.

 Though it wasn't the first language to support regular expressions, the Perl programming language is closely tied to regular expressions.
 Because of this, there is a standard called the "Perl Compatible Regular Expression" (PCRE) standard.
-Python supports many PCRE expresisons.
+Python supports many PCRE expressions.
 Since these expressions aren't part of the Python design, you might find some of them less Pythonic than most of the features that we work with in this course.

-Most languages have some level of PCRE support, making the expressions themselves somewhat cross-langauge.
+Most languages have some level of PCRE support, making the expressions themselves somewhat cross-language.
 The APIs that the languages expose to work with regular expressions vary widely.

 This lesson will work a little differently compared to others.
 Instead of spending the entire lesson going over new concepts, we will cover just a few key rules in regex, then we will use the rest of the time to go over some examples.